 Foreign Buyers Duty

-Foreign Buyer’s Duty is a relatively new charge (implemented in 2016).
+Foreign Buyer’s Duty was implemented in 2016.
 This duty is also called Surcharge Purchaser duty depending on the state.
 Not all states charge this additional duty and only purchases in New South Wales, Queensland, Victoria and South Australia attract this additional charge which is 1.5–8% of the purchase price.

 Buyer’s agents are not required when purchasing property in Australia, however foreign buyers often rely on the expertise of a buyer’s agent to navigate them through the process of buying a home and real estate market conditions.
 A buyer’s agent fee is 1–2.5% of the purchase price.